-Site Goal Expected at release Size (fpp) Age Mark/CWT/ Elastomer PIT Tags Transfer/Release Date Cottonwood AF on the Grande Ronde 140,000 20,000 147,000 20.000 4.5 1+ AD Only ADLV CWT -0- -0- Transfer to Cottonwood AF in Feb, release in April 2007 River 20,000 20,000 ADLVCWI -0- Teo, release in April 2007
+Site Goal Expected at release Size (fpp) Age Mark/CWT/ Elastomer PIT Tags Transfer/Release Date Cottonwood AF on the Grande Ronde River 140,000 20,000 140,000 20,000 4.5 1+ AD Only ADLV CWT -0- 4,000 Transfer to Cottonwood AF in Feb, release in April 2007

-WDFW has a growing concern that because of the success of the program, and the resultant cuts in production, we have limited the number of fish contributing to the broodstock.
-As such, in 2007, similar to 2006, we are conducting a small-scale experiment on the broodstock at Cottonwood Creek to examine the effects of partially spawning females, and then releasing them to continue spawning in the stream.
+WDFW has a growing concern that because of the success of the program, and the resultant cuts in production, we have limited the number of fish contributing to the broodstock of the Wallowa program.
+As such, in 2008, similar to 2006 and 2007, we are conducting a small-scale experiment on the broodstock at Cottonwood Creek to examine the effects of partially spawning females, and then releasing them to continue spawning in the stream.
 Results from 2006 were very encouraging (23 of 90 kelts were recovered), as 87% of the kelts recovered had less than 10 eggs remaining in the body cavity.
 The remaining three fish had 100-200 eggs remaining.
 All fish showed external signs of in-river spawning activity.
+In 2007, results were similar, but we had a higher incidence of fish that did not spawn after release (~25%).
+Low stream flows, and a higher incidence of IHNV compromised fish in the broodstock may have contributed to this result.
+During 2007, 20 redds that were potentially constructed by tagged females were excavated to determine if the eggs were fertilized and developing.
+Unfortunately, eggs were extracted too soon or two late to positively determine if the embryo was developing.

-Identical to last year, we will partially spawn a maximum of 108 females (compared to the 54 fully spawned females referenced above).
+Identical to 2007, we will partially spawn a maximum of 100 females (compared to the 50 fully spawned females referenced above).
 Each of the females will be tagged and then released back into Cottonwood Creek above the trap.
-The volume of eggs to take from each female (to obtain roughly 50%) will be determined by historical data of fish size and volume of eggs taken from past broodstock collections.
 Evaluation staff and hatchery staff will then periodically survey the stream to 1) identify and mark specific redds made by partially spawned females and 2) to recover any tagged females and assess the degree to which they were able to completely spawn in the creek.
 Marked redds will be sampled later to determine viability of eggs.
 With this spawning strategy we will increase and maintain a healthy effective population size for the Wallowa stock program, and gain some valuable insights into the spawning success of females after being partially stripped of their eggs.
 If documented as successful, this could become a valuable tool for the endemic programs in the Tucannon and Touchet Rivers where founding population size for each of these programs is low, and could be increased to more desirable levels.